wahltho/YAL/README.md

 * **Cold and Dark Startup:** A full procedure from a completely powered-down state to a "Turnaround State" (APU running, systems ready for engine start).
 * **Cockpit Initialization:** Prepares the cockpit for a new flight by setting lights, displays, and systems according to your preferences.
 It also resets the FMC and can trigger a flight plan import if YANSH is installed.
+  * Includes a sanity check: departure airport vs. nearest detected field; it only warns when they differ.
 * **APU Startup:** Starts the APU and configures the electrical and bleed air systems.
 * **Engine Startup:** Performs the full two-engine start sequence.
 Requires the APU to be running and providing bleed air.
 * **Engine Shutdown:** A flexible procedure that can be used for a quick turnaround (leaving the APU running) or as part of a final shutdown.